 Tax audits FAQs

-When you receive an IRS audit notice by mail, the first step to take is to not to ignore it.
-Carefully read the letter and make note of what the IRS is asking from you.
-They may ask for additional information or documentation.
+When you receive an IRS audit notice by mail, it is important to take it seriously.
+Carefully read the letter and make note of what the IRS is asking you to do or provide.
+Tax audits may be conducted in person, by phone, or by email.
+The IRS may ask for additional information or documentation.
 If you have access to the requested information, you may be able to easily respond.
-Usually, you will have 30 days to respond.
-If you do not have the information required, you'll need to determine how you may be able to extend the deadline.
+If you do not have the information required, you'll need to determine whether and how you may be able to extend the deadline.

 The IRS will contact you by mail.
-They will not contact you by email or telephone (unless an appointment is arranged).
-You or someone you know may have been contacted by someone falsely posing as a tax representative so you may be wondering how to know if the person contacting you represents the IRS or not.
+They will not contact you by email or telephone unless an appointment is arranged.
+You or someone you know may have been contacted by someone falsely posing as a tax representative, so you may be wondering how to know if the person contacting you represents the IRS or not.

-According to the IRS, they do not:
+According to the IRS, legitimate tax authorities will not:

 To learn more about IRS phone scams, see Phone Scams Pose Serious Threat; Remain on IRS Dirty Dozen List of Tax Scams.

-You can attend your own audit, but some tax professionals warn that you may say things that are not in your best interest or you may not understand your tax obligations well.
+You can attend your own tax audit, but some tax professionals warn that you may say things that are not in your best interest or you may not understand your tax obligations well.
 If your tax situation is simple, you may be able to manage your own audit.
 If your tax situation is complicated, you may want to hire a tax preparer to attend your audit for you.
-Or if you have anxiety about your audit, you may benefit from hiring a tax professional.
+Or, if you have anxiety about your audit, you may benefit from hiring a tax professional.

 An IRS tax representative can:

 When the IRS concludes a tax audit, there are three possible outcomes: